natankeddem/bale/README.md

 ### Access GUI

-Access snapper by navigating to `http://host:8080`.
+Access bale by navigating to `http://host:8080`.

 ---